Royal dresses, including the Diana wedding dress, on display in London | ExBulletin

 Royal dresses, including the Diana wedding dress, on display in London

-LONDON (Reuters) – The voluminous ivory dress Princess Diana wore to marry Prince Charles in 1981 has been on display at her former London home, as part of a new exhibit featuring a selection of dresses worn by members of the British royal family.
+The voluminous ivory dress that Princess Diana wore to marry Prince Charles in 1981 has been on display in her former London home, as part of a new exhibit featuring a selection of dresses worn by members of the British Royal Family.

-Among the most recognizable dresses is the Dianas taffeta and lace wedding dress, which features a bodice, full skirt, puffed sleeves, and a 25-foot train.
+Among the most recognizable dresses is Diana’s taffeta and lace wedding dress, which features a bodice, full skirt, puffed sleeves, and a 25-foot train.
 Designed by David and Elizabeth Emanuel, the dress is on loan from Diana’s sons, Princes William and Harry.

-By now, everyone knew this iconic shape, so typical of early ’80s fashion, those big puffed sleeves, very romantic and vintage-inspired, said Matthew Storey, curator of the exhibition.
+“Now we all know this iconic shape, so typical of early 80s fashion, big puffed sleeves, very romantic and vintage-inspired,” said Matthew Storey, curator of the exhibition.

 Other items on display include a rare surviving canvas for a dress worn by Queen Elizabeth the Queen Mother for the coronation of King George VI in 1937.